csnp/qramm/README.md

 ## Executive Summary

-The **Quantum Readiness Assurance Maturity Model (QRAMM™)** is a comprehensive, evidence-based framework designed to help enterprises systematically prepare for the quantum computing threat to current cryptographic systems.
+The **Quantum Readiness Assurance Maturity Model (QRAMM™)** is an evidence-based framework designed to help enterprises systematically prepare for the quantum computing threat to current cryptographic systems.
 Developed by cybersecurity experts at CyberSecurity NonProfit (CSNP), QRAMM provides the structured approach organizations need to:

 - **Assess** current quantum vulnerability across all cryptographic assets
 - **Plan** strategic transition to quantum-safe cryptography